ref-finance/ref-sdk/README.md

 #### estimateSwap

-Get swap routes by pools, tokens, input amount.
-Especially, there is message constraint on **Ledger**, we set `enableSmartRouting` option for developers.
+Get swap routes by pools, tokens and input amount.
+Please notice since there is message constraint on **Ledger**, we set `enableSmartRouting` option for developers.

 This function integrates smart routing, parallel swap and hybrid stable smart routing algorihtms to get best estimate based on input pools.